-Letters of recommendation (LOR) can be one of the most fraught parts of the application process, and a session during a recent AIGAC conference where members and schools discussed LORs, confirmed this in spades.
+Letters of Recommendation (LOR) can be one of the most fraught parts of the application process, and a session during a recent AIGAC conference where members and schools discussed LORs, confirmed this in spades.

 We have drafted an informational document that you can give your recommenders.
 It explains the LOR process, discusses what the schools hope to read, and offers tips on how a client can guide a recommender in a way that is consistent with what schools have advised on their own websites.

-We have translated this into several languages, to make it easier for recommenders around the world to support applicants.
+We have translated this into several languages, to make it easier for recommenders around the world to support applicants:

 - AIGAC Advice for Recommenders (German)

 - AIGAC Advice for Recommenders (Portuguese)